TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 2/Numbers 2.24.md

 ---

-All that were numbered of the camp of Ephraim were a hundred thousand and eight thousand and a hundred, according to their hosts.
-And they shall set forth third.
+"All who were numbered of the camp of Ephraim were one hundred eight thousand one hundred, according to their divisions.
+They shall set out third.